SamsungInternet/snapwat/README.md

 * Chrome for Android
 * Chrome desktop

+Unfortunately iOS Safari does not have support for getUserMedia yet, although you can still doodle in it, if you like.

-If you have any problems with $your_browser, please create an Issue (or even better, a PR).
+If you have any problems with $your_browser, please create an issue (or even better, a PR).

 ## Tech